Airlines keep calm and carry on after Boeing jet groundings

 Singapore’s Changi Airport said on Tuesday that one planned 737 MAX flight by Shandong Airlines to and from Jinan had been canceled, but others had gone ahead with different aircraft.

-Singapore Airlines Ltd, Indonesia’s Lion Air and Garuda Indonesia and state-backed carriers Air China Ltd, China Eastern Airlines Corp Ltd and China Southern Airlines Co Ltd all have large fleets of jets other than the MAX to draw on, the analyst said.
+Singapore Airlines Ltd (SIAL.SI), Indonesia’s Lion Air and Garuda Indonesia (GIAA.JK) and state-backed carriers Air China Ltd (601111.SS), China Eastern Airlines Corp Ltd (600115.SS) and China Southern Airlines Co Ltd (600029.SS) all have large fleets of jets other than the MAX to draw on, the analyst said.

-The bigger impact from the Ethiopian crash could be on future deliveries, since other carriers including Korean Air Lines Co Ltd have placed relatively large orders for 737 MAX 8 jets, said Um Kyung-a, a senior analyst at Shinyoung Securities.
+The bigger impact from the Ethiopian crash could be on future deliveries, since other carriers including Korean Air Lines Co Ltd (003490.KS) have placed relatively large orders for 737 MAX 8 jets, said Um Kyung-a, a senior analyst at Shinyoung Securities.

 “It might turn into a big headache for them if Boeing fails to nail down the causes of the recent crashes,” Um said.
 “If that turned out to be the case, they need to come up with different plans to replace their 737 MAX 8 orders.”

-Brazil’s largest airline, Gol Linhas Aereas Inteligentes, has 100 Boeing 737 Max 8 jets on order.
+Brazil’s largest airline, Gol Linhas Aereas Inteligentes (GOLL4.SA), has 100 Boeing 737 Max 8 jets on order.
 It currently operates seven such planes, which it decided to ground late on Monday.

 Gol operates Boeing 737 models exclusively and announced in December that it was accelerating its transition to the newer MAX 8 planes by leasing 11 more from the second half of this year.

 Flydubai, which has 13 737 MAX jets, said it was adjusting its schedule to minimize disruption to passengers, including switching flights to older 737s.
-Fiji Airways said it would use other 737s and Airbus SE A330s to cover for the grounding of two 737 MAXs.
+Fiji Airways said it would use other 737s and Airbus SE (AIR.PA) A330s to cover for the grounding of two 737 MAXs.

 Lion Air, which suffered a 737 MAX crash in October, has refused to take delivery of some of the jets but analysts say it is suffering from overcapacity and may benefit from a slowdown.